The new show “Projects: Ming Smith” at the Museum of Modern Art (MoMa) celebrates light and love in the photographer’s work.

-Smith’s painterly and abstract images in the show–which she makes clear is not a retrospective but an introduction; or rather, a reintroduction as the museum says–are from the first half of her career in New York, from her arrival in the 1970s through to the late 1990s.
+Ming Smith’s painterly and abstract images in the show–which she makes clear is not a retrospective but an introduction; or rather, a reintroduction as the museum says–are from the first half of her career in New York, from her arrival in the 1970s through to the late 1990s.

-First Black female photographer in MoMa collection
+Ming Smith, the first Black female photographer in MoMa collection

-The show is “a surreal event,” Smith says when we talk, and it was organized by The Studio Museum’s Director and Chief Curator Thelma Golden and The Museum of Modern Art’s Oluremi C. Onabanjo, Associate Curator in the Department of Photography.
+The show is “a surreal event,” Ming Smith says when we talk, and it was organized by The Studio Museum’s Director and Chief Curator Thelma Golden and The Museum of Modern Art’s Oluremi C. Onabanjo, Associate Curator in the Department of Photography.

-“I think it was God’s gift to me, to see,” Smith says.
+“I think it was God’s gift to me, to see,” Ming Smith says.
 And while there’s always been a spiritual and reverent quality to her work, a show like this has also been a long time coming.
 Smith’s work was first acquired by the Museum of Modern Art in 1978, making her the first Black female photographer in their collection, and she’s been making work for over 50 years.

 Smith hopes viewers of the show will feel the joy that’s part of the work, to “celebrate the work, celebrate the culture, and not have a stereotype of what Black culture is,” she says.
 And while she hopes of course people will enjoy it, she also hopes it allows them to widen their understanding.

 “Maybe it could be one item that would inspire them just to open.
 They could discover a new world that they had never known before.”
-She also hopes people will feel the curators’ love and vision, “like a Billie Holiday song or Aretha, you know, ‘I Say a Little Prayer,’” she says.
+Ming Smith also hopes people will feel the curators’ love and vision, “like a Billie Holiday song or Aretha, you know, ‘I Say a Little Prayer,’” she says.
 “Because that was the intention of a lot of my work, like music, and I hope they come away with that feeling.”

 Black Arts Movement

-Smith’s career was positively impacted by the Black Arts Movement, which began in the 1960s and led to the development of both the influential Kamoinge Workshop–of which she was the first and only female member–and the Black Photographers Annual, which was inspired by the group.
+Ming Smith’s career was positively impacted by the Black Arts Movement, which began in the 1960s and led to the development of both the influential Kamoinge Workshop–of which she was the first and only female member–and the Black Photographers Annual, which was inspired by the group.

 She appeared in its first edition in 1973.
 It was with Kamoinge, Smith says, that she grew to understand photography as an artform, not just a mode of documentation.
 It was also a way to reclaim space and story with the Black perspective centered.
 Kamoinge, begun in 1963, was mentored by legendary photographer Roy DeCarava.